 VERITAS recommends modifying the HP-UX kernel parameters using the /usr/sbin/sam utility.
-See the appropriate HP-UX documentation for information on command-line utilities.
+See the appropriate HP-UX documentation for information on using this utility.

-▼ To modify the kernel
+To modify the kernel

 These statements increase the maximum number of messages that can be created, and the number of bytes per queue.
 A reboot is necessary for the changes to take effect.